tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### HelloRetryRequest

+In case a HelloRetryRequest (HRR) is sent, the client-facing server enforces the following invariant.
+Let CH1' denote the first ClientHello processed by the server and let CH2' denote the second: either CH1' == CH2' == ClientHelloOuter or CH1' == CH2' == ClientHelloInner.
+In particular, it is an error to process ClientHelloInner followed by ClientHelloOuter or vice versa, as this could trigger undefined protocol behavior.

+Let CH1 and CH2 denote, respectively, the first and second ClientHello transmitted on the wire by the client.
+(Note that these are not necessarily the same as the messages processed by the server.)
+To enforce this invariant, the client-facing server behaves as follows.

+1. If CH1 contains the "encrypted_client_hello" extension but CH2 does not, or
-It is an error for the client to offer ECH before the HelloRetryRequest but not after.
-Likewise, it is an error for the client to offer ECH after the HelloRetryRequest but not before.
-If either of these conditions occurs, then the client-facing server MUST abort the handshake with an "illegal_parameter" alert.
+   if CH2 contains the "encrypted_client_hello" extension but CH1 does not, then the server MUST abort the handshake with an "illegal_parameter" alert.
+1. Suppose the "encrypted_client_hello" extension is sent in both CH1 and CH2,
+   each extension having a well-formed ClientECH structure as its payload.
+If the configuration identifier (see {{ech-configuration}}) differs between CH1 and CH2, then the server MUST abort with an "illegal_parameter" alert.

+[[OPEN ISSUE: If the client-facing server implements stateless HRR, it has no way to send a cookie, short of as-yet-unspecified integration with the backend server.
+Stateful HRR on the client-facing server works fine, however.
+See issue #333.]]

 ## Backend Server Behavior {#backend-server-behavior}